 Say What You Mean To Say

 Subtlety did not work for Ziggy.
-During my time working at his restaurant, I saw him use the “I like to make a pizza the way I like…” line with a number of new pizza makers.
-Time after time, the result was pizza going out the door laden with excessive cheesy goodness.
+I saw him use the “I like to make a pizza the way I like…” line with each new pizza maker.
+The result was always pizza going out the door laden with excessive cheesy goodness.

-So what I learned from Ziggy, though it wasn’t what he was teaching me is: When you need people to do something specific, be specific about what you want them to do.
-I supervise people and can be subtle, but I know from my time with Ziggy that I’ve got to make a point to be direct sometimes.
+What I learned from Ziggy, though it wasn’t what he was teaching me is: When you need people to do something specific, be specific about what you want them to do.
+I supervise people and know being subtle is important.
+But I know from my time with Ziggy that being direct is important sometimes.

 Sometimes I need other people to make pizza the way I like it.

 This is part two of a three-part series, click here for the last serving of Ziggy’s Pizza.